peakflames/mogzi/.clinerules/workflows/implement-next-priority-ui-task.md

    - Update implementation and verification status percentages.
    - Ensure the next recommended task is clearly documented for future sessions.

-6. Update System Prompt and Documentation.
+6. **Confirm and Update Documentation (If Required).**
+   - Use `ask_followup_question` to confirm if `CHANGELOG.md` and `README.md` should be updated.
-   - Analyze `src/MaxBot/Prompts/SystemPrompt.cs` to determine if the new tool requires any changes to the system prompt.
+   - If approved, analyze `src/MaxBot/Prompts/SystemPrompt.cs` to determine if the new tool requires any changes to the system prompt.
    - Append a user-facing update to `CHANGELOG.md`.
    - Update `README.md` to reflect the new tool's status and capabilities.